top of page

 – Psalm 94:18-19

-Loss looks like lots of different things.
-When John and I decided to make significant life changes, we didn’t set our sails for all major roads to converge at once.
-We kind of expected it to take a few months to sell our home, ease gracefully into life minus one income while I worked on my PhD.
+When John and I decided to make significant life changes, we didn’t set out for all major roads to converge at once.
+We half expected it to take months to sell our home, ease gracefully into life minus one income while I worked on my PhD.
 But no. It didn’t go down like that.
-Not at all, and bless Adonai for it!
-(Students, go and learn the lesson of Nachum Ish Gamzu 😊 ) Our home of nearly twenty years sold the day we listed it, and literally from the eve of Passover to the fiftieth day upon which Shavuot fell, our whole world changed with whirlwind pace and many challenges.
+Not at all, and thank God for it!
+(Students, go and learn the lesson of Nachum Ish Gamzu!)
+Our home of nearly twenty years sold the day we listed it, and literally from the eve of Passover to the fiftieth day upon which Shavuot fell, our whole world changed with whirlwind pace and tons of challenges.
 In forty days, we off-loaded, sold, gave, or packed a lifetime of “stuff,” closed on and left a home we loved, spent two days in a hotel (then our kids’ home) while we closed on a new home that we hadn’t intended to buy.
-Between the fortieth and fiftieth day of that spring feast season, we counted the omer with an amazing chain of blessings and severe anxiety at any given moment depending on which of us you asked - then changed homes and I left for nearly a month on the field.
+Between the fortieth and fiftieth day of that spring feast season, we counted the omer with an amazing chain of blessings and severe anxiety at any given moment depending on which of us you asked - changed careers and homes while I left for nearly a month in India.
 The return to India!
 What all came of that season marked us forever, an entire orchard was planted and quickly began to grow.

-Three years.
-Three years that felt more than a decade long, my soul reeling at times from the vastness of personal change.
-My identity in work had changed inside a career more than once.
-Exiting that entirely was another story.
-Reforging life, launching new endeavors…all these things carry their own kind of “loss.”
-Change is loss, if you’re a John Maxwell reader, and change can be hard, even good ones....and thank goodness a friend who was a sitting judge for forty years clued me in when she said, "Oh honey, it will take you two or three years to figure out a new routine!"
-Dad’s end of suffering was merciful and a blessing, but his absence a huge void that unfolded in lots of different situations and dates on the calendar.
+Dad’s end of suffering was merciful and a blessing, but his absence was a huge void that unfolded in lots of different situations and dates on the calendar.
 The loss of his patriarchal covering was and still is a strange feeling.
 Leaving a beautiful home was tough, but being near our family was so much better, especially knowing I could never get back these last two years with my father, and was able to help Mom shoulder a heavy load that carried within it thousands of daily unknowns.
 There was abundant grace for it all.

 By now you wonder, so when are you getting to the good part?
+Where's the life over loss?

 We never fully know life’s landscape for people around us.
 We don’t know what they are walking through, what defining experiences are lodged in their souls, what sacrifices or losses or changes are in some way besetting or challenging them.
-It makes a difference to know, to offer human compassion and identification with someone’s story, to just hug and offer some comfort, a meal, a pat on the shoulders…anything to close the gap of isolation.
+It makes a difference to know, to offer human compassion and identification with someone’s story, to just hug and offer some comfort, bring them a meal, give a pat on the shoulders…anything to close the gap of isolation.
 I believe this is what we learned.
 How powerful is a HUG!

 “…This I recall to my mind, therefore I have hope.